 9. Gandaria (Plum Mango)

 Gandaria stemmed from West Java and Sumatra in Indonesia.
-It’s also cultivated widely in other countries, including Malaysia, Thailand, and Laos.
+It’s also a widely cultivated fruit in Thailand, Malaysia, Laos, and other countries.

 You can use other names like Bouea macrophylla, mango plum, or plum mango when talking about gandaria.
 The fruit is classified in the same family as mango and cashew, the Anacardiaceae family.